It's official: we're getting a new Oculus VR headset – but it's not the Quest 3

 As for what those features will be, we know Project Cambria will be capable of real-time face and eye tracking, and sport cameras that pass high-resolution video to its internal screens.

-This technology will allow the headset to reflect people's facial emotions in avatars – in keeping with the company's new push towards a 'metaverse' – and also permit Project Cambria a much slimmer form factor than similar devices on the market right now.
+This technology will allow the headset to reflect people's facial emotions in avatars – in keeping with the company's new push towards a 'metaverse' – and also permit Project Cambria a much slimmer form factor compared to even the best VR headsets on the market right now.

 Elsewhere at the event, Facebook announced that it's officially changing its name to Meta.